 What is 'research engagement' and 'research impact'?

-Similarly, the UK’s Research Excellence Framework (2014) guideline defines research impact as “an effect on, change or benefit to the economy, society, culture, public policy or services, health, the environment or quality of life, beyond academia” (see page 26, 2014 REF Assessment framework and guidance for submissions).
+Similarly, the UK’s Research Excellence Framework (REF 2014) guideline defines research impact as “an effect on, change or benefit to the economy, society, culture, public policy or services, health, the environment or quality of life, beyond academia” (see page 8, Research Excellence Framework - The results).

 Research data is an enabler and pathway to 'engagement and impact'